bryborge/rails-starter/README.md

 # Rails Starter

-Quickly get a Dockerized Ruby on Rails application spun up for development!
+A Dockerized Ruby on Rails application boilerplate for local development!

 ## Built With